ashwithmkumar/learnGitHubActions/README.md

-Repository that contains practices exercises for GitHub Actions.
+Repository that contains practice exercises for GitHub Actions.